colinta/ssed/README.md

 Document rules transform the entire document.
 STDIN is read to completion before document rules are executed.

-Like sed, and symbol can be used to separate the rule arguments, but unlike sed *some* separators change the behaviour of the command.
+Like sed, any symbol can be used to separate the rule arguments, but unlike sed *some* separators change the behaviour of the command.
 The special separators are ':' and '\`'.

 OPTIONS
 -------